ryanmaclean/cs50/readme.md

 Making a commit:
-'git commit' -> then type a commit in Vi, followed by ':wq'
+'git commit' -> then type a commit in Vi, followed by ':wq' 'git commit -m "message"' can help you avoid this

 #Brew
 I'm also using the amazing Homebrew (http://brew.sh) in order to